-

 We’ve explained how investment mortgages are one subcategory of commercial mortgages.
 To get more granular, there are many subcategories within this subcategory.

-We’ll run through them below and, where any specific examples are needed, we’ll reference our approach at Allica.
+We’ll run through them below and, where any specific examples are needed, we’ll reference our approach at Allica Bank.
 Sometimes, you need to see it in cold hard numbers to really understand.

 Fixed rate mortgages